ForNeVeR/computational_electromagnetics/README.md

 Computational Electromagnetics
 ==============================

-Samples and exercises from the book *T. Rylander, P. Ingelstroöm, A. Bondeson - Computational Electromagnetics* (Texts in Applied Mathematics, Volume 51; Second Edition).
+Samples and exercises from the book *T. Rylander, P. Ingelström, A. Bondeson - Computational Electromagnetics* (Texts in Applied Mathematics, Volume 51; Second Edition).